gwangmu/mini-excel/README.md

 ## Contents

- - instruction.pdf: Introduction to the skeleton code and the project object.
+ - `instruction.pdf`: Introduction to the skeleton code and the project object.
    (Korean only.
 English version will soon be uploaded.)
- - class-intro.pptx: In-class introduction presentation material.
+ - `class-intro.pptx`: In-class introduction presentation material.
 (Korean only)
- - skeleton-linux: Skeleton code for Linux users.
+ - `skeleton-linux`: Skeleton code for Linux users.
- - skeleton-vs: Skeleton code for Visual Studio 2010 users.
+ - `skeleton-vs`: Skeleton code for Visual Studio 2010 users.

 For the Linux skeleton code, you may install `ncurses` on your system first in order to run the terminal-based frontend. (`sudo apt install libncurses-dev` in